 The Company's ability to continue its development of potential products depends on its ability to attract and maintain qualified key individuals to serve in management and on the Board.
 However, the Company does not currently have a formal succession plan for members of its senior management team or for its Board and, because competition for qualified key individuals with experience relevant to the industry in which the Company operates is intense, the Company may not be able to attract and/or retain such personnel.
-Additionally, applicable corporate law requires that at least 25% of the Company's directors be resident Canadians, and the Company's articles provide that the Company cannot have fewer than five directors at any time.
+Additionally, applicable corporate law requires that at least 25% of the Company's directors be resident Canadians, and the Company's articles provide that the Company cannot have fewer than four directors at any time.

-Consequently, if the Company is unable to attract and/or loses and is unable to replace key personnel, its business could be negatively affected and, in particular, if the Company loses one or more of its three current resident Canadian directors in the future and is unable to find a sufficient number of resident Canadian directors to fill the resulting vacancy(ies), the Board will be prevented from taking any action other than appointing additional resident Canadian directors until such time as a sufficient number of new resident Canadian directors have been appointed such that at least 25% of the Company's directors are resident Canadians.
+Consequently, if the Company is unable to attract and/or loses and is unable to replace key personnel, its business could be negatively affected and, in particular, if the Company loses its current resident Canadian director in the future and is unable to find a resident Canadian director to fill the resulting vacancy, the Board will be prevented from taking any action other than appointing an additional resident Canadian director until such time as a new resident Canadian director has been appointed such that at least 25% of the Company's directors are resident Canadians.

 The Company employs a small number of employees who have many years of technical knowledge of the Company's technology and two senior officers, the CEO and CFO.
-The Novel Coronavirus ("COVID-19") imposes a high risk to all the Companies activities.
+COVID-19 imposes a high risk to all of the Company's activities.
 The Company has established a policy to diligently monitor developments.
 Because the situation is fluid, the Company will be updating its staff whenever necessary.
 The Company has implemented and communicated a policy to all staff in order mitigate any potential risk.

-In addition, the Company does not carry key-man insurance on any individuals.
+In addition, the Company does not carry key-person insurance on any individuals.

-The Company's employees and consultants may engage in misconduct or other improper activities, including non-compliance with regulatory standards and requirements, which could have a material adverse effect on the Company's business.
+The Company's employees and consultants may engage in misconduct or other improper activities, including noncompliance with regulatory standards and requirements, which could have a material adverse effect on the Company's business

 The Company is exposed to the risk of employee and consultant fraud or other misconduct.
 Misconduct by employees and consultants could include, but are not limited to the following: failure to comply with regulators, failure to provide accurate information, failure to comply with manufacturing standards the Company has established, jurisdictional healthcare fraud and abuse of laws and regulations, failure to report financial information or data accurately or disclose unauthorized activities.
 For example, sales, marketing and business arrangements in the healthcare industry are subject to extensive laws and regulations intended to prevent fraud, kickbacks, self-dealing, and other abusive practices.
 These laws and regulations may restrict or prohibit a wide range of pricing, discounting, marketing and promotion, sales commission, customer incentive programs and other business arrangements.
 Employee and consultant misconduct could also involve the improper use of information obtained in the course of clinical trials, which could result in regulatory sanctions and serious harm to the Company's reputation.
-If any such actions are instituted against the Company, and the Company is not successful in defending itself or asserting its rights, those actions could have a substantial impact on the Company's business and operating results, including the imposition of substantial fines, halt in trading of the Company's common shares, possible delisting and/or other sanctions.
+If any such actions are instituted against the Company, and the Company is not successful in defending itself or asserting its rights, those actions could have a substantial impact on the Company's business and operating results, including the imposition of substantial fines, halt in trading of the Common Shares, possible delisting and/or other sanctions.